adap/flower/doc/source/docker/tutorial-deploy-on-multiple-machines.rst

 You will learn how to run the Flower client and server components on two separate machines, with Flower configured to use TLS encryption and persist SuperLink state across restarts.
-A server consists of a SuperLink and ServerApp.
+A server consists of a SuperLink and a ServerApp.
 For more details about the Flower architecture, refer to the :doc:`../explanation-flower-architecture` explainer page.